 9. Bake.

-Place baking dishes on a large rimmed cookie sheet and bake for around 25 minutes, or until the mixture is bubbly hot and the topping is lightly browned.
-If top doesn’t brown, run under the broiler for a minute or two.
+Place baking dishes on a large rimmed cookie sheet and bake until the mixture is bubbly hot, and the topping is lightly browned – around 25 minutes if in a round dish (ramekin or shell-shaped) or 20 minutes if using oval gratin dishes.

 How to Store Crabmeat and Shrimp Gratin